 New entries into the clinical database are transferred nightly from the Clinical Core to the database.
 Each Sunday, a complete update to the database is conducted.
 Imaging data will be integrated into the database separately.
 Images are uploaded every Thursday, with DAT SPECT and MRI (including DTI) being transfered every other week (uploads will alternate between DAT SPECT and MRI/DTI each week resulting in each type of data being updated every two weeks).

-Urine, DNA, serum, plasma and cerebrospinal fluid are being collected.
+Urine, DNA, serum, plasma, RNA, whole blood, and cerebrospinal fluid are being collected.
 Investigators seeking to conduct verification studies must submit information about themselves and a letter of intent describing the proposed use of the specimens for the study for review by the Biospecimen Review Committee.
 Select applicants will be invited to submit full proposals.
-Additional information about how to request PPMI specimens can be found in the Request Specimens section of the website.
+Additional information about requesting PPMI specimens and what specimens are currently available can be found in the Request Specimens section of the website.

 It is anticipated that the samples being collected in PPMI will be useful in biomarker studies, which will bolster scientists understanding of the natural history of early PD.
 Because these samples are a limited resource, they are primarily reserved for biomarker verification studies, such as protein and mRNA analyses.
 Investigators may request access to samples for such studies through an online application process.
 Click here for more information about Requesting Specimens or to review the Procedure and Guidelines to Access Banked Biospecimens.

 Are there any stipulations that I have to agree to if I download data and/or gain access to biospecimens?